-Conclusion: By describing and comparing the cultural characteristics of published fall prevention rehabilitation interventions, a summary of recommendations for older Latinos will be compiled that can be implemented by physical therapists in their balance treatments.
-The outcomes of this study will be used to inform actionable strategies to reduce the incidence of falls in the older Latino community.
+Conclusion: Linguistic inclusion has a positive impact on fall-prevention interventions and weekly fall-prevention education significantly reduced fall behaviors for Latinx older adults.
+This scoping review is in progress and the outcomes of this study will be used to inform actionable strategies to reduce the incidence of falls in the older Latino community.